-|It is important that you provide us the complete information and identification documents to prevent any delay for compliance approval.
+|It is important that you provide us with the complete information and identification documents to prevent any delay in compliance approval.
 Additional documents may be requested by the compliance team for further verification.

 |Upon receipt of payment, we will begin the incorporation preparation process

 |The name reservation typically takes approximately 20 minutes.
-The are 3 possible outcomes, namely approved, rejected or referred.
+They are 3 possible outcomes, namely approved, rejected, or referred.
 A name will be rejected if it is too similar to an existing name.
 If the name is considered to be sensitive, or if it includes specific references to regulated industries, e.g., media, nutrition or school, the application will be referred to the relevant authority for approval which can take from 7 days up to 2 months for approval.

 Upon approval, the name will be reserved for a period of 60 days and incorporation should be completed within this period.
-If not, we can apply for 60 days extension.
+If not, we can apply for 60 days’ extension.

 |The documents may be signed at our office in the presence of a Rikvin officer or, if you are overseas, the documents can be signed in the presence of a notary public or at a Singapore high commission.

 |Upon completion of the above, we will

 |In most cases, the company can be incorporated within 1 day.
-Upon succesful incorporation, the Certificate of Incorporation and Business Profile will be issued by ACRA, usually within the same day
+Upon successful incorporation, the Certificate of Incorporation and Business Profile will be issued by ACRA, usually within the same day

 |Issuance of corporate documents:

-|We will provide you with the current list of Singapore based banks for your choice.
+|We will provide you with the current list of Singapore banks for your choice.